 While the similarities between the two places are obvious, the differences are also notable.
 Roberto Belarmino’s adobe has been lovingly restored, and you can go inside it and get an idea of how Roberto lived.
 Camilo Ynitia’s adobe is in a state of disrepair, although a wooden structure has been built around it to preserve it from the worst effects of the North Bay weather.
 Furthermore, the outdoor signage that accompanies and explains the Olompali site and has suffered the effects of the weather, which makes it difficult to read.

 This is not surprising, since in recent years, the California State Parks have seen drastic cuts to their budgets and their personnel are stretched thin.
 I am a former State Park employee, so it is sometimes disheartening to see, since so many of the cultural resources of California are under the care of the State Parks and so many parks staff members are passionate about taking care of them.

-There is a non-profit group known The Olompali People, that helps to support Olompali State Historic Park.
+There is a non-profit group known Friends of Olompali, that helps to support Olompali State Historic Park.
 According to their website, the State of California hopes to create a plan to manage the archaeological resources at the park, which is very rich in Miwok and other historical artifacts.
 Let’s hope this can happen.

 Unique places like the Roberto – Sunol Adobe and Olompali tell an important story about the history of native peoples in Alta California and how they negotiated the tumultuous time after the secularization of the missions.
-They also help connect that story with the present by providing visitors the details of descendants and subsequent owners of these sites.
+They also help connect that story with the present by providing visitors with the details of descendants and subsequent owners of these sites.

-If you are interested in keeping these places alive, why not think about joining an organization like the California Pioneers of Santa Clara County or the Olompali People?
+If you are interested in keeping these places alive, why not think about joining an organization like the California Pioneers of Santa Clara County or Friends of Olompali?
 I am sure they could use your help.

 How to Get There

 Roberto – Suñol Adobe (click on the marker for directions)

-The adobe is the Willow Glen district of San José, right off of Highway 280.
+The adobe is in the Willow Glen district of San José, right off of Highway 280.

 Olompali State Historic Park (click on the marker for directions)